appdefensealliance/ASA-WG/Cloud App and Config Profile/Cloud App and Config Test Guide.md

 5. Ensure the policy does not contain a `Statement` having an `Effect` set to `Allow` and a `Principal` set to "*" or {"AWS": "*"}.
 Additionally, check to see whether a condition has been added to the bucket policy covering `aws:PrincipalOrgID`, as having this (in the StringEquals or StringEqualsIgnoreCase) would restrict access to only the named Org ID.

 **Note:** Principal set to "*" or {"AWS": "*"}, without any conditions, allows anonymous access.

+6. Repeat the above steps for each in-use region

 **Verification**